 First, load the fire with starting fuel, i.e. paper, dry sticks and/or firelighters in the mode chosen, either wood or solid mineral fuel.

 Light the fire at the base leaving all air controls open.
 Allow the fuel to reach a steady glow and build the fire up gradually.
 Once you have a good fire established across the grate bed, further fuel can be added as required.

-Extended Burning
+Extended burning

 The stove can be banked up for extended burning.
 When burning solid fuel, empty the ashpan.
 Open air controls and let the fire burn brightly for a short period.
-Refuel and close both air controls, the exact setting required will depend on the fuel used and the chimney draw so some practice may be necessary.
-It may also be necessary to adjust the tertiary air cover plate on the back of the stove.
+Refuel and close primary and secondary air controls, the exact setting required will depend on the fuel used and the chimney draw so some practice may be necessary.
 To revive the fire, open the air controls until the fire is burning brightly de-ash if necessary and refuel.
 Set air controls as required.